JosephineJohnson/rdss-archivematica-channel-adapter/README.md

 The name of the backend used as the RDSS broker. `"kinesis"` is the backend currently supported in addition to "backendmock"`, developed for testing purposes only.

+:heavy_minus_sign: `BROKER.VALIDATION`

+> Default: `true`

+When set to `true`, the adapter will validate incoming messages against the canonical schema documents.
+It is discouraged to disable it.

 :heavy_minus_sign: `BROKER.QUEUES.MAIN`

 > Default: `"main"`